Enomalyy/AI-webcam-mic-input/README.md

 # AI-webcam-mic-input
 Replaces the need for a A python project for physical mouse and keyboard replacement by using computer vision to track hand gestures and local AI for voice dictation.

-(this project essentially demonestrates the use of MediaPipe Hands (Google) and Faster-Whisper (Int8 Quantization), along with WebRTCVAD.)
+(this project essentially demonstrates the use of MediaPipe Hands (Google) and Faster-Whisper (Int8 Quantization), along with WebRTCVAD.)

 Runs silently in the System Tray with a "Headless" option (no video feed) to save resources.